RichardLitt/awesome-fantasy/README.md

 #### [Fire and Ice](https://www.imdb.com/title/tt0085542/) [6.6]

-An animated fantasy classic collaboration between Ralph Bakshi and Frank Frazetta. - [@teav](https://github.com/teav)
+An animated fantasy classic collaboration between Ralph Bakshi and Frank Frazetta.
+This movie has great animation and even greater action. - [@teav](https://github.com/teav)

 > At the end of the ice age, an evil queen and her son are set on conquering the world using magic and warriors.
 The lone survivor of a crushed village fights back as does the king of Fire Keep.